-The proposed change to the Comprehensive Plan future land use map will allow for high-density, deed-restricted affordable, multiple-family residential development which is the subject property's current use.
-The amendments to the Comprehensive Plan FLUM will provide space for residential development to meet the critical housing needs of the current population.
+The proposed change to the Official Zoning Map will allow for high-density, deed-restricted affordable, multiple-family residential development which is the subject property's current use.
+The amendments will provide space for residential development to meet the critical housing needs of the current population.